jsguy/mithril.component.autocomplete/README.md

 * **selectedValue** - A property that will be set when the user selects an item from the suggestions

 **Note:** See the examples directory for details

+**Note2:** There is no CSS included with autosuggest - you'll need to make up your own - see the example